Kawara Senbei : Traditional Roof-Tile-Like Wheat Crackers

 Hence, unlike most Senbei rice crackers, the Japanese wheat cracker is sweet, not salty.

-When you look at these wheat Senbei crackers, what comes to mind?
-Actually, the Japanese word included in the Senbei name, “Kawara (瓦)” means roof tiles like which they are shaped.
+When you look at these wheat crackers, what comes to mind first?
+Actually, the Japanese word included in the name of the Senbei, “Kawara (瓦)” means “roof tile”, like which they are shaped.

-Although Kawara Senbei is known as local specialties of Kobe and Takamatsu, large Japanese supermarkets are selling it.
+Kawara Senbei is known as local specialties of Kobe and Takamatsu and is available in large supermarkets in Japan.